warrickball/bluebell/README.md

 points *x* by computing the MVBE around the points, moved by their values of *χ²* such that, if the problem is exactly linear, all the points lie on the same ellipsoid.

+Install `bluebell` from PyPI with

+    python -m pip install bluebell

+Read the documentation on [Read the Docs](https://bluebell.readthedocs.io/).